juliusrajala/github-header-plugin/README.md

 This is a chrome extension that adds a couple of classes to replace the styling of the header.
 This could likely be done even more easily without using JavaScript but I wasn't really feeling reading through google's docs when I wrote this.

+## Installation

+    Download the .crx file from this folder
+    Navigate chrome to chrome://extensions
+    Drop the crx file to the extension list

+## Issues

+- Since the styles are added with JavaScript, the header flashes dark before new styles are added.
+  - Could be fixed by simply overriding the existing classes.

 ## License to provide some content to this readme